chainpoint/chainpoint-client-js/README.md

 ## Public API

 The following public functions are exported from this client.
 In each case the `callback` argument is an optional callback function which is only needed if using the Callback style API:

+Additionally, the output of each function in the process has been designed so that it can be used as the input to the next with no need to manipulate the data.

 ### `submitHashes(hashes, uris, callback)`